Anita Ayoob

 Anita Ayoob (also known as Anita Ayub and Aneeta Ayoob) is a Pakistani actress and model.
-She appeared in Bollywood films and Lollywood films in addition to working in television dramas and advertisements in the 1980s and 1990s.
+She appeared in films in Bollywood and Lollywood, in addition to working in television dramas and advertisements in the 1980s and 1990s.

 Early life

-Anita was born in Karachi, Pakistan and studied from a Private Girls College and graduated from University of Karachi with a master's degree in English literature.
-Anita's family were close friends with Waheed Murad's family.
-She was discovered by a modeling agent to model for advertising and she agreed.
+Anita was born in Karachi, Pakistan and studied at a private girls college, before completing a master's degree in English literature from the University of Karachi.
+She belongs to a Punjabi Pathan family, who were close friends with Waheed Murad's family.
+She was discovered and approached by a modeling agent to model in commercials.

 Anita went to India to study acting and was trained in acting by Roshan Taneja at Roshan Taneja School of Acting at Mumbai.

 Career

 She started working as a model in her early teens and also worked in Hindi and Urdu films.
 In 1987 she made her debut as an actress in drama Gardish and appeared with Shakeel, Izhar Qazi and Roohi Bano which was aired on PTV and she portrayed the role of Sehrish.
 As a model, she represented her country in Miss Asia Pacific International beauty pageant held in Manila, Philippines in 1989.

 In 1992 she worked in drama Hasina-E-Alam along with Rizwan Wasti, Amber Ayub and Rabia Noreen the drama was written by Fatima Surayya Bajia which was based on Waheeda Naseem's novel Hasina-E-Alam and she portrayed the role of Princess Shehryar a british model.

 In 1993, she worked in drama Eid Flight along with Subhani Ba Yunus, Mahmood Ali, Abdullah Kadwani and Rizwan Wasti which was written by Manzar Imam and directed by Moin Akhtar.
 She portrayed the role of Nida a flight air hostess.

 In 1993 she went to India for a commercial shooting and there Dev Anand, who was looking for a new actress, saw her commercial and he cast her for his film Pyaar Ka Tarana.
 She made her Bollywood debut in 1993 with film Pyaar Ka Tarana, which was written and directed by Dev Anand the film received averaged reviews but later turned out to be successful at the box office.
-Later the same year she was invited to comedy show Yes Sir, No Sir by Moin Akhtar and she appeared alongside with former cricket Imran Khan.
+Later the same year she was invited to comedy show Yes Sir, No Sir by Moin Akhtar and she appeared alongside former cricket Imran Khan.

 Then she was offered a lead role in film Bulund with Salman Khan before it was called Nihatta and then she completed some shooting scenes with Salman Khan but after sometime she refused to work in the movie because director M.R.
 Shahjahan made many changes and she couldn't accept it so she left it then Somy Ali was cast in the lead role instead she signed a film with Dev Anand.